crownedgrouse/debbie/README.md

 No need to have root privilege, neither ``fakeroot`` command, UID/GID are modified in embedded TAR files.
 Specific global non-root UID/GID and user/group names can also be set to data packed in data.tar.gz, otherwise default is set to 0/root.

-TIP : For easier integration in scripts, please see also [debut](https://github.com/crownedgrouse/debut) , which will also rename the debian package to valid DEBIAN package name for you ...
+TIP : For easier integration in scripts, please see also [debut](https://github.com/crownedgrouse/debut) , which will also rename the package to valid DEBIAN package name for you ...

 ## Example ##